 If no custom domain names are mapped to a bucket, you must map a custom domain name to the bucket.
 For more information, see Map custom domain names.

 If a custom domain name is mapped to the bucket, add the custom domain name by performing the following steps:

-On the right side of the bucket attached to the instance, click Modify Custom Domain Name in the Operations column.
+On the right side of the bucket attached to the instance, click View and Attach Buckets in the Operations column.
+In the View and Attach Buckets panel, click Modify Custom Domain Name.